Help! My Website has gone?

 12/08/2020

-I am a WordPress Developer because I come from the era of websites being created by writing code.
+I am a WordPress Developer because I come from the era of creating websites by writing code.

-WordPress is a CMS that helps you manage all the files, images and scripts so you don’t have to know how to code or manage all the elements in the backend of a website.
+WordPress is a CMS that helps you manage all the files, images, and scripts on a website.
+You don’t have to know how to code or manage all the elements in the backend.

-I like to be able to choose my own hosting, optimise my server and pages and work on every aspect of my build.
-I also like having access to all the integrations and plugins that come with using the largest and most popular open-source platform.
+I like to be able to choose my hosting, optimise my server and pages and work on every aspect of my build.
+I also like having access to all the integrations and plugins using the largest and most popular open-source platform.

 WordPress Plugins take your website to a whole new level!